argoproject/Argo/docs/users/plugins.rst

 - `Gravity Forms <https://wordpress.org/plugins/gravity-forms-addons/>`_ - Easily create web forms and manage form entries within the WordPress admin.
 We also have a license for the Gravity Forms PayPal Add-On.
 - `The Events Calendar Pro <https://wordpress.org/plugins/the-events-calendar/>`_ - The Events Calendar PRO, a premium add-on to the open source The Events Calendar plugin (required), enables recurring events, custom attributes, venue pages, new widgets and a host of other premium features.
 - `WPJobBoard <http://wpjobboard.net/>`_ - Adds a job board to your site.

-**Plugins from Project Argo:**

-- `Argo Audio Player <http://argoproject.org/audio.php>`_ - No longer updated/maintained, we recommend using an alternative service such as `SoundCloud <https://wordpress.org/plugins/soundcloud-shortcode/>`_ for embedding audio in posts
-- `Argo Links <http://argoproject.org/argo-links.php>`_ - Curate links and display them in a sidebar widget or create link roundup posts
-- `Navis Jiffy Posts <http://argoproject.org/jiffy-post.php>`_ - Makes it easy to quickly create a post from a URL
-- `Navis Slideshows <http://argoproject.org/slideshow.php>`_ - Slideshows that take advantage of the Slides jQuery plugin

 **Utilities:**